jplataquin/adarna/README.md

 # Adarna

-Adarna is a suite of classes and functions that enable the development of web user interfaces, using purely javascript syntax.
+Adarna is a suite of classes and functions that enable the development of dynamic web user interfaces, using purely javascript syntax.
 ___

 ## Template Class